This is the complete upper receiver I recommend to my friends who want the best bang-for-the-buck.

 By the Numbers

-No failures of any kind in the ~700 rounds I’ve fired.
+No failures of any kind in the ~1000 rounds of the original and around 500 of the new pencil barrel upper.
 But remember to keep it nice and lubed.

 Pretty sweet and the details on the receiver make it stand out.